-- a) the material is required to supply a specific proven local need and exceptional circumstances can be demonstrated; and - b) is closely located in relation to the proposed construction or development site; and - c) there are clear environmental benefits from meeting supply from the proposed source rather than from an existing site or sites with planning permission or from secondary or recycled aggregates either within or outside of the National Park; and - d) the scale of the development is appropriate for the locality and to serve the local market; and - e) the development will not have an unacceptably adverse impact or damage the local landscape and local environment: and - the development will not harm the amenities of the local area and local communities in particular with regard to access, traffic generated, noise, vibration, dust and safety nor adversely affect existing surface and groundwater resources; and - g) The local road network has the capacity to accommodate the traffic arising from the development; and h) there is provision for a beneficial after-use, restoration, landscaping and post closure management of the site, including where possible details of progressive restoration of the site.
-Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal Overall sustainability Appraisal of Policy Due to the criterion to avoid environmental damage, the requirement that any sites opened under this policy are less damaging than existing sites or alternative sources, and the requirement for beneficial after-use, the policy is likely to be positive in sustainability terms.
+- a) the material is required to supply a specific proven local need and exceptional circumstances can be demonstrated; and - b) is closely located in relation to the proposed construction or development site; and - c) there are clear environmental benefits from meeting supply from the proposed source rather than from an existing site or sites with planning permission or from secondary or recycled aggregates either within or outside of the National Park; and - d) the scale of the development is appropriate for the locality and to serve the local market; and - e) there is provision for a beneficial after-use, restoration, landscaping and post closure management of the site, including where possible details of progressive restoration of the site.

+Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal

+Due to the criterion to avoid environmental damage, the requirement that any sites opened under this policy are less damaging than existing sites or alternative sources, and the requirement for beneficial after-use, the policy is likely to be positive in sustainability terms.

 Recommendation: No change to the policy.

-Policy 25: Recycled, Secondary and Waste Materials
+Policy 26: Recycled, Secondary and Waste Materials